Adaptive variational simulation for open quantum systems: Result

 We conducted numerical experiments to compare different operator pools.
-The choice of our operator pool is a combination of the Hamiltonian pool~\cite{Yao2021-is} and the qubit-adapt pool proposed by Tang et. al.~\cite{vqe_qubit_adaptive}.
+The choice of our operator pool is a combination of the Hamiltonian pool~\cite{Yao2021-is} and the qubit-adapt pool~\cite{vqe_qubit_adaptive}.
+Initially, we utilize the smallest pool, namely the Hamiltonian pool, and incrementally enlarge it if the algorithm does not achieve the desired level of accuracy.
 While there can be multiple choices of operator pools, variational ans\"atze generated with qubit-adapt pools are much shallower~\cite{vqe_qubit_adaptive, AVQITE}.
-Starting from a pool consisting of all single qubit Pauli operators $\mathcal{P}_{s} =\{X_i\}_{i=1}^{N}\cup\{Y_i\}_{i=1}^{N} \cup\{Z_i\}_{i=1}^{N}$, we constructed three distinct operator pools by adding three different types of two-qubit Pauli operators to $\mathcal{P}_{s}$, defined as follows:
+Starting from a pool consisting of all single qubit Pauli operators $\mathcal{P}_{s} =\{X_i\}_{i=1}^{N'}\cup\{Y_i\}_{i=1}^{N'} \cup\{Z_i\}_{i=1}^{N'}$, we constructed three distinct operator pools by adding three different types of two-qubit Pauli operators to $\mathcal{P}_{s}$, defined as follows:

-where $P_{i} \in \{ X_i, Y_i, Z_i\}_{i=1}^{N}$.
+where $P_{i} \in \{ X_i, Y_i, Z_i\}_{i=1}^{N'}$ and $N'$ denotes the number of physical qubits.
 We use the individual terms from Eqs.~\eqref{eq:pool_eq} as the operators in our pool. $\mathcal{P}_{1}$ draws its inspiration from the Hamiltonian pool (the terms in the Hamiltonian appear in the pool only).
 We found the $\mathcal{P}_{1}$ fails to recover the desired dynamics, which could be because a Hamiltonian pool is effective only for simulating unitary dynamics.
 Since the problem of open quantum system deals with non-unitary components as well, a Hamiltonian pool is insufficient in this case.
-While $\mathcal{P}_{2}$ generates the desired results for the trajectory method, it fails in the vectorization method case.
+While $\mathcal{P}_{2}$ generates the desired results for the trajectory method, it fails in the vectorization method case, which could be attributed to the non-local term $\bar{L}_k\otimes L_k$ in the vectorized effective Hamiltonian (Eq.~\eqref{eq:Heff_vec}).
 Only $\mathcal{P}_{3}$ proves effective in producing the desired results for both methods.
 We summarize the pool dependence of our method in Table~\ref{table:1}.